sourcegraph/about/docs/terms-dotcom.md

 <span style="color:#777777"><i>**Short version**: We can shut off the services or discontinue your access for any reason at any time.</i></span>

 You agree that we, in our sole discretion and for any or no reason, may terminate any Account (or any part of any Account) you may have.
-In addition, we reserve the right to discontinue any aspect of the Services at any time, including the right to discontinue the display and analysis of any Public Code Data.
+In addition, we reserve the right to discontinue any aspect of the Services at any time, including the right to discontinue the display and analysis of any Code Data.

 You agree that any termination of your access to the Services or your Account may happen without prior notice, and you agree that we will not be liable for such termination.